 Old parkland and veteran trees are products of historic land management systems derived from medieval royal hunting forests, wooded commons, deer parks, pastures with trees and 16th to 18th century landscape schemes (e.g. of Capability Brown).
 This plan includes areas currently under agriculture, forestry or other land-uses which were formerly parkland but which still contain veteran trees of nature conservation interest.
-It includes individual veteran trees that might have originated in deer parks or parklands long gone, or have developed in church-yards or hedgerows.
-This is in response to the growing concern for Britain's important holding of old trees.
+It includes individual veteran trees that might have originated in deer parks or parklands long gone or in churchyards or hedgerows.
+The plan has been written in response to the growing concern for Britain's important holding of old trees.